MUSE-VL: Modeling Unified VLM through Semantic Discrete Encoding: Experiments

 \subsection{Evaluation of Visual Tokenizer}

-We validate the impact of different visual tokenizers on the performance of VLMs.
+\paragraph{Comparison with other Visual Tokenizers} We validate the impact of different visual tokenizers on the performance of VLMs.
 Table \ref{tab:tokenizer-yi_compare} summarizes the comparison between the proposed tokenizer and other visual tokenizers across various multimodal understanding benchmarks.
-It should be noted that all results were obtained using the same LLM (Yi-1.5-9B) and training datasets.
+It should be noted that all results were obtained using the same LLM (Yi-1.5-9B) and the same subset of the training set.